House Chaplain Pat Conroy rescinds his resignation

 "At this time, and upon advice of counsel, I herby retract and rescind said resignation for the reasons that follow," Conroy writes in the letter dated Thursday and addressed to Ryan.

 Conroy, a Jesuit priest, resigned April 15 after he spent nearly seven years praying at the outset of House sessions.
 He wrote two versions of his resignation letter, which were also obtained by CNN from a congressional source.
-In the first version, he wrote that Ryan should consult with his chief of staff on a resignation date, but the second version stated his last day would be May 24.
+In the first version, he wrote that Ryan, who is Catholic, should consult with his chief of staff on a resignation date, but the second version stated his last day would be May 24.

 The Washington Post first reported that Conroy rescinded his resignation.